 Natural England require a baseline aquatic invertebrate survey of Strensall Common SSSI, Worlds End Plantation, Worlds End Grasslands and Sandburn Wood, to be carried out.

 Strensall Common is notified as a Site of Special Scientific Interest (SSSI) primary for its heathland vegetation (https://designatedsites.naturalengland.org.uk/SiteList.aspx?siteName=Strensall%20&countyCode=&responsiblePerson=&DesignationType=All ).
 Dry heath is dominated by Heather Calluna vulgaris, while extensive areas of Purple moor-grass Molinia caerulea and Cross-leaved heath Erica tetralix characterise the wet heath.
 The site also supports significant woodland and wetland vegetation.
-National Vegetation Classification (NVC) surveys are available for Strensall Common (Wold Ecology, 2009) and adjacent World’s End sites (Haycock & Jay Associates, 2023), but not for Sandburn Wood
+National Vegetation Classification (NVC) surveys are available for Strensall Common (Wold Ecology, 2009) and adjacent World’s End sites (Haycock & Jay Associates, 2023), but not for Sandburn Wood.

 Strensall Common SSSI has also long been recognised as being important for invertebrates, supporting a number of locally and nationally rare species.
 Strensall Common is recognised as an important northern English site, in terms of diversity and abundance, for: moths (more than 400 species including the only known English site for the Dark Bordered Beauty), butterflies (26 species), damselflies and dragonflies (21 species) and aquatic invertebrates.
 Invertebrate assemblages are however not currently considered notified features.